chainwayxyz/citrea-docs/community/README.md

 # Citrea Meetups

 Citrea is the first rollup that enhances the capabilities of Bitcoin blockspace with zero-knowledge technology.
-Through our journey of enabling Bitcoin to be the execution layer of world finance, we're lucky to have an amazing community that's been supporting us from day 1.
+Citrea activates Bitcoin blockspace for developers to build decentralized applications and facilitates the most trust-minimized way to use BTC.
+As we work towards making Bitcoin the execution layer of global finance, we are grateful to have an incredible community that has supported us since day one.

-With the end of our successful public devnet & start of testnet, our team continues to ship in a more faster, more careful, and more secure way.
-With that, it's also time to reflect what Citrea offers to the world even more focused.
+With the Citrea Public Testnet now live, our development and community efforts are accelerating as we spread the word: mainnet is coming soon.
+This is the perfect opportunity for our community to share what Citrea brings to the world.

-We're introducing **Citrea & Meetups** for this mission - a series of events that will enable our community members to propose and launch initiatives.
+We’re excited to introduce **Citrea Meetups** — a series of community-organized events that will enable members to actively contribute to Citrea’s vision of making Bitcoin the foundation of the world’s finance.

 {% hint style="note" %}
 As a Citrea meetup organizer, you will be expected to: